 Academic papers prove essential to a student’s life, especially in college or university.
 It equips a student with soft skills such as research and self-discipline and helps students progress academically.
 It, therefore, becomes essential for a student to understand what different types of academic papers exist besides how to write these papers.

 So do you have any interest in understanding how to write and structure an excellent academic paper?
+Or maybe you should pay for research paper online if you don’t feel like writing it on your own?
+You should decide for yourself.
 First of all, you must understand how to structure an academic paper and the different types of models you can use to structure and write such a paper.
 Two main models of academic papers exist, and they include the design model and the conventional model.
 You can always structure ad write an excellent academic paper using either design model, provided you structure the paper in the right way.

 - Conventional design.
 Thomas Baseball suggests an academic paper to contain forty paragraphs, all arranged into eight sections, with each section proving even.
 The first five paragraphs should encompass the background and introduction information.
 Additionally, the following five paragraphs should focus on the theory, the next five on the literature review, and the last five paragraphs on the methods.
 Additionally, 40% of the paper has to cover results (about fifteen paragraphs in three segments)